VaultLot/EtherlinkSubmission/backend/README.md

-# Flow Prize Savings: The AI-Powered Savings Game
+# Etherlink Prize Savings: The AI-Powered Savings Game

 **Where financial growth meets the thrill of the win.
 We are turning passive savings into an active, rewarding experience you can't lose.**